jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 * Add a Git repository to the project.
 * Add the Track & Plan feature to the project.
 * Plan work by creating work items.
-* Manage work in the backlog against current work.
+* Manage work in the backlog against the current work.
 * Plan sprints.
-* Manage current work.
+* Manage the current work.

 ---
 <a name='set_up_an_IBM_devops_services_project'></a>
- ##Set up an IBM Bluemix DevOps Services project
+ ##Set up a DevOps Services project
-1. [Sign in to IBM Bluemix DevOps Services][1].
-Your MY PROJECTS page opens.
+1. [Sign in to DevOps Services][1].
+Your Projects page opens.
 ![Bluemix DevOps Services new user landing page][2]

 2. Start a new project by clicking the **Start coding** icon.